mdamien/chrome-extensions-archive/README.md

 Don't hesitate to reach out (here on issues, damien@dam.io or @dam_io on twitter)

 To propose changes, just do a PR.
-You can also discuss about things on [gitter](https://gitter.im/mdamien/chrome-extensions-archive).